x-team/symphony-tutorial/README.md

 Now open your homepage [`http://localhost/mywebsite`](http://localhost/mywebsite)!

-You'll see a blank page just an `<h1>` with the page title, that's perfect.
-Open the `/workspace/pages/homepage.xsl`, you'll see the following:
+You'll see a blank page with just an `<h1>` for the page title.
+Perfect.
+Open the `/workspace/pages/homepage.xsl` and you'll see the following:

 #### a) Default homepage.xsl